DagogoOrifama/Speaker-Recognition-System-Development/README.md

 ## Overview

-In this project, we will build an LSTM-based or Transformer-based speaker recognition system from scratch.
+In this project, we will build an LSTM-based speaker recognition system from scratch.

 We will train the neural network on [LibriSpeech](https://www.openslr.org/12), and evaluate the Equal Error Rate (EER).